 - Bin bags.

-- Bum bag for smaller essentials (money, cards, phone, lip balm, wipes, hand sanitizer).
-Next time I’m going to take a small rucksack.
+- Small backpack or bum bag for smaller essentials (money, cards, phone, lip balm, wipes, hand sanitizer).

 - Towel – I’m going to take one this time though in case I want to shower.

-- Gaffer tape & string – but they are handy to have.
+- Gaffer tape & string to fix broken tents.

 Just remember, you are not allowed glass, so decant everything into plastic bottles before you arrive.